 In my household, self-sufficiency was held in high regard.
 As a toddler, as a child, as a teenager, my sister and I were taught — or rather, made — to understand that one must strenuously advocate for one’s own interest and soothe oneself if those interests are unmet.

 My wife’s upbringing couldn’t have been more different.
 She moved around.
-Born in Brazil, she lived there, in Turkey, Venezuela and the exotic suburbia of Connecticut by the time I met her at age 18.
+Born in South America, she lived there, in Turkey, and the exotic suburbia of New England by the time I met her.
 Her mother didn’t work; her parents stuck together.
 According to the stories my mother-in-law tells, she would sit sternly in the children’s room at night, tsking silence, until they all slumbered.

 To the best of my knowledge, actual co-sleeping — being in the same bed — was not involved.
 But, I see now, my wife’s home was infantocentric.
 In my family, the kids were just more planetary bodies.